Hritik827/Voice-Guard-Human-vs-AI-Speech/README.md

 50 AAC files
 ```

-These appear to be original human recordings before conversion into the training-ready WAV format.
+These are original human recordings before conversion into training-ready WAV format.

 ---

-## Dataset Balance
+## ⚖️ Dataset Balance

 The current dataset is imbalanced: